-In August 2012, STI Holdings' shareholders approved an increase in share capital from 1,103,000,000 shares with an aggregate par value of P551.5 million to 10,000,000 shares with an aggregate par value of P551.5 million to 10,000,000 shares with an aggregate par value of P5 billion and a share swap agreement with the STI ESG Shareholders.
+In August 2012, STI Holdings' shareholders approved an increase in share capital from 1,103,000,000 shares with an aggregate par value of ₱551.5 million to 10,000,000,000 shares with an aggregate par value of ₽5 billion and a share swap agreement with the STI ESG Shareholders.
 The SEC approved the agreement and the increase in the authorized capital of the Parent Company in September 2012.
 By the end of October 2012, the consolidation of the two companies was completed.

 In view of the increase in its authorized capital stock and pursuant to the Share Swap, STI Holdings issued 5,901,806,924 shares to STI ESG Shareholders in exchange for 907,970,294 common shares of STI ESG.
-As a result, immediately after the Share Swap, the STI ESG Shareholders who joined the Share Swap owned approximately 84% interest in STI Holdings while STI Holdings increased its shareholdings to 96.0% of the total issued and outstanding capital stock of STI ESG.
+As a result, immediately after the Share Swap, the STI ESG Shareholders who joined the

+Share Swap owned approximately 84% interest in STI Holdings while STI Holdings increased its shareholdings to 96.0% of the total issued and outstanding capital stock of STI ESG.